Ecological dynamics

 Community 2.2

-This plant community contains predominately smooth bromegrass, (tall fescue in the south), and Kentucky bluegrass.
-Some warm-season remnants are present.
-Production of cool-season-dominated plant communities is highly variable, depending upon the percentages of composition present and outside inputs such as fertilizer and weed control.
-The previous growth curve also applies to this phase.
+The Invaded Cool Season Grass Community (2.2) is dominated by smooth bromegrass in the northern portion of the MLRA or tall fescue in the southern portion, and Kentucky bluegrass throughout.
+Some warm-season remnants may be present.
+Production of cool season dominated plant communities is highly variable, depending upon the percentages of composition present and outside inputs such as fertilizer and weed control.

 Feb |